NotEple/NotEple/README.md

 - Age: 24
 - Hobbies: Music, video games, gym and after I learned/studied code, it has become a hobby as well.
 - Job: Front-end Developer @ SyncDNA
+- Currently working on a Twitch Chatbot/Twitch Chatbot Application build with Electron, React, TypeScript, TailwindCSS.

 ## :computer: What I use:
 <div id="badges">